Meet the extraordinary musicians who travel from across the region and beyond to create unforgettable performances with North State Symphony.

 Dr. Rush Lenroot

 Treble has been playing with NSS since 2013.
 She teaches and performs in Redding and Chico, and directs the choir at Redding First United Methodist Church.
 Educated at Trevecca Nazarene University in Nashville, TN (Vocal Performance and Philosophy) and the University of Glasgow in Scotland (Literature, Theology, and the Arts), Treble is also the Personnel Coordinator for the North State Symphony.
 She enjoys singing and playing with friends in the North State's music community and snuggling with her 4 cats.
-Treble is also passionate about mental health awareness and spreading love amongst society in the division.
+Treble is also passionate about mental health awareness and spreading love amongst society in division.

 Sponsor: